jin280/face_recognition_webcam/README.md

 ## Installation
 Follow the installation guide in the [face_recognition](https://github.com/ageitgey/face_recognition) repo.
-Recognition code is from the repos example with some slight edits.
+Recognition code is from the repo's example with some slight edits.

 ## Steps
 1. Run `python take_pic.py` to add images of known faces to the known_faces directory.